MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 monikerRange: 'sc-om-2022'
 ---

-# Common questions about Aquila
+# Aquila (preview) frequently asked questions

-This article summarizes frequently asked questions about Aquila.
+This article summarizes frequently asked questions about Aquila (preview).

-## VPN
+## Virtual private network

 ### What regions do the VPN need to be in?